 Your oral interview will be similar to something like other job interviews where the interviewer will see your keenness, your vision, goals, and your answers and your communication.

 It is not that local departments will be the only people hiring you; in fact, you can take jobs with the forestry firefighting department, state fire organizations, fire equipment manufacturers and suppliers, and with the construction industry.

-Some agencies may send you to state, local or federal firefighting academy that adheres to specific country’s fire administration guidelines.
+Some agencies may send you to state, local or federal firefighting academy that adheres to a specific country’s fire administration guidelines.
 In the US, the National Fire Protection Association also offers a certification course for aspirants, which is typically 110 hours long.

-Step 6: Train and Work at Fire Organization
+Step 6: Train And Work At Fire Organization

 Once you are hired, the fire organization will teach you different types of fire and ways to extinguish them.
 You will also learn to operate and use different equipment and tools, such as an ax, ladder, saw, hose, pump, etc. Your training process will include the following:

 - Firefighting techniques

 - Methods, process, and hacks to carry out rescue operations